Sustainable Stock Exchanges Initiative: History

-The first meeting of the SSE was opened by UN Secretary-General Ban Ki-Moon in New York City in 2009.
+The first meeting of the SSE was opened by UN Secretary-General Ban Ki-moon in New York City in 2009.
 Subsequently, the SSE began holding "Global Dialogues" every two years, starting with the 2010 SSE Global Dialogue in Xiamen, China, which took place as part of the UNCTAD World Investment Forum.
 The second SSE Global Dialogue was held in 2012 in Rio de Janeiro, Brazil, as part of the Global Compact Corporate Sustainability Forum.

-At the SSE 2012 Global Dialogue a new dimension to the Initiative was launched, with the five participating stock exchanges making a voluntary public commitment to sustainability in their markets, thereby becoming a SSE Partner Exchange.
+At the SSE 2012 Global Dialogue a new dimension to the Initiative was launched, with the five participating stock exchanges making a voluntary public commitment to sustainability in their markets, thereby becoming an SSE Partner Exchange.
 Since the event, several other leading exchanges have joined the group of SSE Partner Exchanges.
 UNCTAD, the UN Global Compact, the PRI and UNEP-FI, as the core organizer of the SSE Initiative, also committed to supporting stock exchanges in this effort.

-The SSE initiative invites exchanges globally to become a Partner Stock Exchange within the SSE by making a voluntary public commitment to promote improved ESG disclosure and performance among listed companies.
+The SSE initiative invites exchanges globally to become Partner Stock Exchange within the SSE by making a voluntary public commitment to promote improved ESG disclosure and performance among listed companies.
 In addition, the SSE welcomes participation from securities regulators, investors, companies and other key stakeholders within its Consultative Group.
 The PRI has an SSE Investor Working Group that has been actively engaged since 2009.
 The SSE's flagship event is its biennial Global Dialogues and it continues to develop new work streams to address specific stakeholder requests.

+On 17 October 2023, the SSE became a partnership member of the Federation of Euro-Asian Stock Exchanges.